Aberdeen Asset Management says will vote against SABMiller, AbInbev deal

-LONDON (Reuters) - Fund manager Aberdeen Asset Management ADN.L reiterated on Friday it would vote against the takeover of SABMiller SAB.L by Belgian rival AB Inbev (ABI.BR) after the company said it backed the revised terms.
+LONDON, July 29 (Reuters) - Fund manager Aberdeen Asset Management reiterated on Friday it would vote against the takeover of SABMiller by Belgian rival AB Inbev after the company said it backed the revised terms.

 However, it said it welcomed the SAB board's decision to treat leading shareholders Altria and Bevco as a separate class of shareholder.